prebid/prebid.github.io/dev-docs/modules/ppi.md

 - **AUPAutoSlots** - scans all the GPT slots on the page to get the div and slot name, then scans all AUPs looking for a match.

 In all cases, these rules are applied:
-1. If multiple AUPs match, PPI will choose the first one without a wildcard in the slotPattern or the first match if all matching patterns have wildcards.
+1. If multiple AUPs match, PPI will choose the first one in the list.
 1. If a custom mapping function is provided, it will be called to veto matches.
 1. The resulting PBJS AdUnit "code" is a hashed value from the AUP.
 1. The sizes in the PBJS AdUnit are constrained by any sizes defined in the transaction object.